devilry/devilry-prototype1/source/README.md

 We use maven site to manage project documentation.
 The wiki on github is used for community documentation like guides for special cases, setup of development environments and such.

-To build the website into `target/deployable-site/`, use this command from the directory containing *this* file:
+To build the website into `target/deployable-site/`, use this command (CWD is the directory containing *this* file):

 	~$ mvn clean site-deploy